-Just set the reminder at different times throughout the day.
-The first time I tried this, I set up the reminders at the same time every day.
-At 12 pm, 3pm, 6pm, 9pm.
-It ended up as a way for me to tell time.
+Just set the reminder at different times throughout the day every week or so.
+The first time I tried this, I set up the reminders at the same time every day – at 12 pm, 3pm, 6pm, 9pm.
+After a while, it ended up as a way for me to tell time.

 Have a weekly goal and every time you reach it, reward yourself.

-Instead, organise a night out with friends, a movie night with your better half or a family dinner.
-Stay connected with your closed ones and with people that encourage you to follow your dreams and help you to reach your goals.
+Instead, organise a night out with friends, a movie night with your boyfriend/ girlfriend or a family dinner.
+Stay connected with your closed ones and with people who encourage you to follow your dreams and help you reach your goals.

-A little more extreme than just asking someone to track you, but definitely a good motivating technique is to bet money on it.
+A little more extreme than just asking someone to track you, but definitely a good motivating technique to bet money on it.

 Would you really want to waste money on it?
 No?
 Well, then you better stick to your plan!